-retired Colonel Rob Maness has a life long record of providing dedicated service to the nation.
-He made the decision as a 17-year-old high school senior to enlist in the United States Air Force and serve in uniform as the country faced multiple crises around the world.
 Having worked his way up from the enlisted ranks to full colonel, he retired from active duty in 2011, ending his military service of more than 32 years.
-Following military retirement Rob returned to Louisiana to work as an executive in a Fortune 500 energy CORPORATION.
-He is currently the owner of Iron Liberty Group and resides in Madisonville, Louisiana.
+Following military retirement Rob returned to Louisiana to work as an executive in a Fortune 500 energy corporation.
+He is currently founder and the owner of Iron Liberty Group and resides in Madisonville, Louisiana.

 Rob has proven his competence at the local, state, and federal levels of government with his demonstrated leadership and effectiveness as a steward of our citizen’s tax dollars.
 He has broad experience working at the Louisiana State Legislature, in the national budget process, national emergency response decision-making, law enforcement, successful community relations with governments at all levels, and working directly with citizens to meet today’s challenges.
 He has provided direct, executive oversight to local schools in coordination with elected school boards, working to make them secure and more effective to meet the needs of America’s military children.
 His leadership and combat experiences give him a unique perspective when considering how national action impacts our American families.